These caramelized pork meatball “vermicelli” bowls are made with paleo-friendly caramel and spaghetti squash instead of noodles.

 - While the caramel is cooling, make the sauce.
 Mix the fish sauce, rice vinegar, sugar, and lime juice in a large bowl.
 Add 1 cup warm water and stir until the sugar dissolves.
 Transfer about 1/4 cup of the sauce to a medium bowl, add the carrots and cucumber, and toss to coat.
 Add the scallions and chiles to the large bowl of sauce.
 Set the bowl of sauce and the bowl of marinating carrots and cucumbers aside.

-- Preheat the broiler or grill.
-If using the broiler, line a large baking sheet with foil.
+- Preheat the broiler and line a large baking sheet with foil.

 - Next, stir the baking soda into the warm caramel until no lumps remain (it will bubble and froth).
 Put the pork, pepper, garlic, and scallions in a large mixing bowl, and pour in the caramel.
 Knead thoroughly with your hands until the mixture is uniform.
 Form meatballs about the size of golf balls and place them in a single layer on the baking sheet.